Stop! Your Lease Extension in Tickhill Could Be FREE

 Tickhill property with a lease extension has roughly the same value as a freehold

-Leasehold residencies in Tickhill with in excess of 100 years remaining on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges justify it.
+Leasehold premises in Tickhill with in excess of one hundred years outstanding on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your home.
+In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and estate charges justify it.

 Lender Requirement